 Typically, hiccups are not pathologic, and they stop on their own, but sometimes hiccups are a symptom of another disease.

-Generally speaking, we can divide the causes of hiccups to two major groups and how to get rid of hiccups: Non-Pathological and Pathological etiologies – most hiccups that we see and are accustomed to are non-pathological in nature.
+Generally speaking, we can divide the causes of hiccups into two major groups and how to get rid of hiccups: Non-Pathological and Pathological etiologies – most hiccups that we see and are accustomed to are non-pathological in nature.

 Non-Pathological causes of hiccups:

 Many of the non-pathological reasons for the hiccups are associated with eating and drinking, which in some circumstances can trigger the phrenic nerve.
-When we eat quickly, air can enter into the stomach with the food, and this can cause distention in the stomach, which in turn places mechanical pressure on the phrenic nerve, ultimately causing the hiccups.
+When we eat quickly, air can enter into the stomach with the food, and this can cause distention in the stomach, which in turn places mechanical pressure on the phrenic nerve, ultimately causing hiccups.